On the approximation capability of GNNs in node classification/regression tasks: Proof of Theorem (Approximation by GNNs)

 Intuitively, in the Cartesian product, $\mathbb{N}$ represents the tree structure, $\mathbb{N}^P$ denotes the node numbering, while, for each node, an integer vector $\in \mathbb{Z}^{\ell_{\mathbf{V}}}$ is used to encode the node features.
-Notice that $\alpha$ exists and is injective, since the maximal information contained in an unfolding tree is given by the union of all its node features and all its structural information, which just equals the dimension of the codomain of $\alpha$. \item $\beta$ is an injective function from $\mathbb{N}^{P+1} \times \mathbb{Z}^{\ell_{\mathbf{V}}}$ to $\mathbb{R}$, whose existence is guaranteed by the cardinality theory, since the two sets have the same cardinality. \end{itemize} Since $\alpha$ and $\beta$ are injective, also the existence and the injectiveness of $\triangledown$ are ensured.
+Note that $\alpha$ exists and is injective, since the maximum information contained in an unfolding tree is given by the union of all its node features and all its structural information, which is exactly equal to the codomain size of $\alpha$. \item $\beta$ is an injective function from $\mathbb{N}^{P+1} \times \mathbb{Z}^{\ell_{\mathbf{V}}}$ to $\mathbb{R}$, whose existence is guaranteed by the cardinality theory, since the two sets have the same cardinality. \end{itemize} Since $\alpha$ and $\beta$ are injective, also the existence and the injectiveness of $\triangledown$ are ensured.